MistEO/meojson/README_en.md

     {
         std::vector<int> vec;
         std::map<std::string, int> map;
         int i = 0;
         double d = 0;

-        // if you are using MSVC, please add "/Zc:preprocessor" to your project MEO_JSONIZATION(vec, map, MEO_OPT i, d);
+        // if you are using MSVC, please add "/Zc:preprocessor" to your project

+        // MEO_OPT means the var is optional
+        // and can still be read even if the field doesn't exist in the input.
+        MEO_JSONIZATION(vec, map, MEO_OPT i, d);
     };